Constitution of Vietnam

-The Constitution of the Socialist Republic of Vietnam (Hiến pháp nước Cộng hòa xã hội chủ nghĩa Việt Nam) is the current constitution of Vietnam, adopted on 28 November 2013 by the Thirteenth National Assembly, and took effect on January 1, 2014.
-It is the fourth constitution adopted by the Vietnamese government since the political reunification of the country in 1976.
+The Constitution of the Socialist Republic of Vietnam (Hiến pháp nước Cộng hòa xã hội chủ nghĩa Việt Nam) is the communist state constitution of Vietnam.
+It functions as the fundamental and supreme law of the state.
+The current constitution, commonly known as the 2013 Constitution (Hiến pháp năm 2013), was adopted on November 28, 2013, by the 13th National Assembly of Vietnam and took effect on January 1, 2014, being the third constitution adopted by the Vietnamese state since the political reunification of the country in 1976.
+It was amended in 2025.

 Current constitution

 The current constitution, known as the 2013 Constitution, contains a preamble and 11 chapters: